MadeleineJonassen/IDATT1002-Systemutvikling-1/README.md

 ## How to run the application localy
 To run the application localy, you will need Maven on your computer.
 Firstly, check to see if you have already installed it.
 If you do not have Maven on your computer, download it [here](https://maven.apache.org/download.cgi).
-Unpack Maven and read the README within Maven.
+Unpack Maven and read the README-file within Maven.

-After installing maven, you will nedd to download the SpendWise application zip folder from git.
-To do this, simply go to the gitlab project home page and press the download button, then select zip.
+After installing maven, you will need to download the SpendWise application zip folder from git.
+To do this, simply go to the home page of the the gitlab project and press the download button, then select zip.
-Once it is done downloading, right clicking the application folder and then click on "copy as path", or by pressing ctrl+shift+c with the folder selected:
+Once it is done downloading, right clicking the application folder and then click on "copy as path", or by pressing ctrl+shift+c with the folder selected.
-Then go to the command prompt and type: "cd {your_path_goes_here}". (no brackets).
+Then open a command prompt and type: "cd {your_path_goes_here}". (no brackets).
 To then run the program you will have to type:
 ```text
 mvn javafx:run